alphagov/paas-log-cache-adapter/README.md

 ### `Accept` header

 Which tells the application at what format would you like to receive the logs.
-Currently only two formats are being recognised:
+Currently only one formats is recognised:

 - Prometheus: `text/plain`